Signed, Sealed & Delivered – Are You Actually In Contract? by Richard Silver

 Aside from his work globally as a legal advisor, his main focus is dispute resolution, encompassing the Construction, Building, Rail & Civil Engineering sectors.
 Having acted as Arbitrator, Adjudicator, Mediator, Lead Representative and Expert Witness on quantum, programme & planning he is widely experienced, as Lead Representative & Advocate, in all forms of Dispute Resolution

-At Silver Shemmings Ash, we provide seminars and training alongside our core activities in contentious and non-contentious matters, the purpose if these is to facilitate a greater knowledge and understanding of construction and property law, there remains a considered lack of training in such areas for companies and one to which we look to address
+AAt Silver Shemmings Ash, we provide seminars and training alongside our core activities in contentious and non-contentious matters.
+The purpose of these is to facilitate a greater knowledge and understanding of construction and property law.
+There remains a considerable lack of training in such areas for companies and this is an issue which we are looking to address

 You're in the right place!
 Just drop us a message.
 How can we help?